dotnet/roslyn/src/Metalama/doc/Modifications.md

 ### ISourceTransformer, TransformerContext

-The interface to be implemented by a source transformer (i.e. Caravela proper).
+The interface to be implemented by a source transformer (i.e. Metalama proper).

 ### ResourceDescriptionExtensions